Follow Post Deployment DoS and Zone Protection Best Practices

 - Watch for and investigate other indicators of DoS attacks.In addition to configuring log forwarding so administrators receive notifications when flood thresholds are crossed, check attack indicators and investigate potential DoS attacks:

-Flood threshold breaches may indicate a DoS attack, but they may also indicate misconfigured CPS values or incorrect firewall sizing.
+Flood threshold breaches may indicate a DoS attack, but they may also indicate misconfigured CPS values, misconfiguration of another internal device, faulty NIC adapters, potential threats from insiders, or incorrect firewall sizing.

 - Review DoS threat activity () and look for patterns of abuse.ACCThreat Activity